 Some of the primary reasons a merchant account application can be declined are: poor credit score (for the guarantor or the business), too high of processing volumes with too little business history, “high-risk” industry, high chargeback history, unable to verify identity of the applicant, or a positive result for OFAC (the national Treasury’s list of sanctioned parties).
 For factors involving new businesses or too high of processing volumes, you can resolve the issue by starting small and establishing a good history with the processor, requesting higher volumes over time.

-More on this topic: Top 5 Decline Reasons
+More on this topic: Top 5 Reasons for Merchant Account Declines

 Years in Business